Self Improvement – Get Rid of Your Distractions Right Now – Part 1/4

 Getting distracted is very easy for me.
 Especially when I have something in front of me such as an Xbox, Netflix, or Facebook to distract me.

 I tend to be a very materialistic person.
 These fun but worthless items keep me distracted on what really matters, my family, life goals, health, and so on.
 It is time to make the sacrifice by selling a bunch of items in our house that seem to add more value to my life but really do not.
-Some of these items include an extra 42 inch TV, and Xbox, a couple old laptops, an old camera, and whatever else I find.
+Some of these items include an extra 42 inch TV, an Xbox, a couple old laptops, an old camera, and whatever else I find.

 I also like to watch a lot of Netflix on my own while working on tasks.
 It really slows down my productivity.
 Netflix will not get canceled because I also enjoy sitting down with my wife to watch a show or movie.
-Instead I will set a rule that Netflix watching is only when I am with her.
+Instead, I will set a rule that Netflix watching is only when I am with her.

 The biggest step self improvement will be dropping social media sites such as Facebook.
 I have tried many ways to avoid this evil distraction but I cannot get away from it.
-Because I use Facebook messenger to communicate with my best friends and some are too stubborn to switch services **Cough**Cough** Andrew **Cough**Cough** I cannot get rid of Facebook all together.
+Because I use Facebook messenger to communicate with my best friends and some are too stubborn to switch services **Cough**Cough** Andrew **Cough**Cough** I cannot get rid of Facebook altogether.
 So I will use Cold Turkey to block the site on my personal and Home computers as well as my phone.